dmitribodiu/90-days-challenge/architecture.md

 ## The importance of practicing
 The best way of going about mastering volatility-based decomposition is to `practice`.
     + practice on a system that you are familiar with
     + examine your own `past` projects
     + look at your `current` project, it may not be too late to save it
-+ look at physical things made by engineers, how do they incapsulate volatility (e.g : bicycle, car, smart home, TV, smartphones)
+    + look at physical things made by engineers, how do they incapsulate volatility (e.g : bicycle, car, computers, TV, smartphones)

 Then `do it again and do it some more`.
 You better fail in your own projects than on live projects.

 # ■ Structure
-Fortunately, systems share common areas of volatility.
+Fortunately, all systems share common areas of volatility.

 ## Use cases and requirements
 Before diving into architecture, consider requirements.